 Myocarditis is an inflammatory process involving the heart muscle.
-It can present acutely, subacutely or as a chronic disease process.
-It may present with focal involvement or diffuse involvement of the heart muscle.
-When individuals have symptoms, these can be highly variable from generalised fatigue, malaise, chest pain, breathlessness, electrical abnormalities of the heart and even a cardiac arrest.
+It can present acutely (suddenly), sub-acutely (of recent onset) or as a chronic disease (weeks or months later).
+It may present with focal involvement (at a specific location) or diffuse involvement (over a widespread area) of the heart muscle.
+When individuals have symptoms, these can be highly variable from generalised tiredness, malaise (a general feeling of discomfort), chest pain, breathlessness, electrical abnormalities of the heart and even a cardiac arrest.

 Viral infections are the most common cause of myocarditis in the developed world.

 The incidence i.e. the number of new cases of myocarditis is approximately 1.5 million worldwide per year and estimated at 10 to 20 cases per 100,000 persons.
 The exact incidence or prevalence of viral myocarditis is unknown as many cases are subclinical (not severe enough to present definite or readily observable symptoms) and follow a benign course (not serious).
 According to some estimates, 1-5% of patients with a sudden onset viral infection may involve the heart muscle.
 So, a small number.

 The majority of patients are young and healthy.
 Individuals who are predisposed include children, pregnant women and those who are immunocompromised (when your immune system’s defences are low).

 Does exercise make it more likely you will develop viral myocarditis?